 10. Yuhua Market & Hawker Centre

-Yuhua Market & Hawker Centre is not as well known as the other hawker centres but it has several Michelin-level hawker stalls that locals love.
-If you are visiting the Chinese Garden or Jurong Lake Gardens on the west end of the city, try some of these Michelin food street hawker stalls before you wander around the parks.
+Yuhua Market & Hawker Centre is not as well known as the other hawker centres but has several Michelin-level hawker stalls locals love.
+If you are visiting the Chinese Garden or Jurong Lake Gardens on the city’s west end, try some of these Michelin star hawker stalls before you wander around the parks.

 Best day to go: Thursday to Sunday

-Michelin street food to try at Yuhua Market & Hawker Centre
+Yuhua Market & Hawker Centre Michelin star hawker must-try

 - Hua Xing Bak Kut Teh (#01-171; Hours: 8:30 – 7:00 pm; closed Mondays) – locals love their Singaporean Bak Kut Teh and Steamed Fish.